AlmeidaAlin3/Learning_ML/ProblemSet3/Exercise1/README.md

 **h3 = 1**, then **x1 + x2 ≤ 4**
 **o = 1** &nbsp;, then **h1 + h2 + h3 ≥ 1**

 Thus **o = 1** if and only if the points are not in the triangle region.
-The weights can then be determined using these equations as show in the [code for the question 1.b]().
+The weights can then be determined using these equations.

 &nbsp;
 **1.c)**